U.S. Treasury Bonds Edge Higher

-U.S. government bonds edged higher in quiet trade Tuesday following the holiday-extended weekend.
+U.S. government bond prices swung before edging higher Tuesday following the holiday-extended weekend.

 Continue Reading Below

-With few economic reports scheduled for release Tuesday, analysts said the focus would likely turn later in the day to Treasury auctions for 3-month, 6-month and 4-week bills.
+The yield on the 10-year note, which falls as bond prices rise, hit an intraday high around midday before retreating with U.S. stock indexes to end the day lower.

-Later in the week, investors will get a look at data on housing starts and jobless claims, as well as comments from multiple Federal Reserve officials.
+The muted moves came at the start of a week in which investors will get a look at data on housing starts and jobless claims, as well as comments from multiple Federal Reserve officials.

 Meanwhile, the yield on the two-year U.S. Treasury note extended its advance from last week.

 The yield on the two-year U.S. Treasury note, which traders consider to be especially sensitive to expectations for interest-rate increases from the Fed, settled Friday above 2% for the first time since September 2008.
-The yield on the note was recently at 2.010%, compared with 2.001% Friday.
+The yield on the two-year note settled Tuesday at 2.018%, compared with 2.001% Friday.

 Continue Reading Below